fivemcommunity500/simple-cardhud/README.md

-🏎️ simple-cardhud | Neon Automotive Interface
+ESX! 🏎️ simple-cardhud | Neon Automotive Interface

 A high-performance, professional, and neon-styled automotive HUD for FiveM.
 Designed with a focus on speed, immersion, and real-time vehicle diagnostics using a clean and modular structure.
 <p align="center">